Full counting statistics in the sine-Gordon model: Results

 where $s=\mathrm{sign}(\cos\alpha\tanh\theta-\sin\alpha)$.
 Since the expression is symmetric in $s=\pm1$, we can replace $s$ by 1.
 Expanding the integrand to the leading order in $e^{-m_S/T}$, we arrive at

 where $v(\theta)=\tanh\theta$.
 This result has a nice semiclassical interpretation.
-Taking into account that at very low temperatures, the soliton and antisoliton densities approach the Maxwell--Boltzmann distribution, the integral $\Omega_{x,t}$ counts the mean number of soliton and antisoliton trajectories, assumed to be straight lines, that cross the segment connecting the space-time points $(0,0)$ and $(x,t)=\ell(\sin\alpha,\cos\alpha)$.
+Taking into account that at very low temperatures, the soliton and antisoliton densities approach the Maxwell--Boltzmann distribution\footnote{Note that the number of solitons and antisolitons is not separately fixed (there is no chemical potential for them) and at low temperatures their density is low, which is the hallmark of a semiclassical regime.}, the integral $\Omega_{x,t}$ counts the mean number of soliton and antisoliton trajectories, assumed to be straight lines, that cross the segment connecting the space-time points $(0,0)$ and $(x,t)=\ell(\sin\alpha,\cos\alpha)$.
 Indeed, the result \eqref{eq:lowT} agrees with the semiclassical result for the vertex operator two-point function in the case of reflectionless scattering \cite{2005PhRvL..95r7201D,PhysRevB.106.205151}.

-In Fig. \ref{fig:low_T_reflectionless}, we compare the second cumulant derived from Eq. \eqref{eq:lowT} to numerical results obtained at $T/m_S=0.1$ and $0.2$.
+In Fig. \ref{fig:low_T_reflectionless}, we compare the second cumulant from Eq. \eqref{eq:lowT} with numerical results at $T/m_S=0.1$ and $0.2$.
 The good agreement demonstrates the validity of the approximate formula \eqref{eq:lowT}.

 The $\lambda$-dependence of the result is simple enough to enable the analytical calculation of the distribution function itself.
 The result is the Skellam distribution,

 where $I_n(u)$ is the modified Bessel function.
 All the cumulants of the distribution are equal, $\ell c_n = 2\Omega_{x,t}$.